Prepare for Momma & Baby Yoga

 Babies wiggle, cry, and make noises.
 That's how they communicate - it's all good!
-Sometimes babies want to be fed or held for part of the time; other times babies are excited to watch and listen to fellow baby yogis/yoginis.
+Sometimes babies want to be fed or held for part of the time; other times babies are excited to watch and listen to their new baby friends.
 Do whatever you need to do to keep baby and you happy. (i.e. change diaper, breast or bottle feed, walk around the room, pause/breathe, offer a toy, hum/sign/talk to soothe baby, etc.)

 A Note About Nursing

 Nursing is providing nutrients and cultivating an energetic connection between you and baby through breastfeeding or bottle-feeding.
-Both sources of care are welcomed!
+Both sources of care are wonderful!

 For those breastfeeding - Momma and Baby Yoga is the perfect place to explore breastfeeding in public.
-With the increasing hype in the media, moms will find great comfort transitioning from home to public through these classes.
+Moms will find great comfort transitioning from home to public through these classes.

 When nursing you are encouraged to fully participate with your baby – most of the time.
 Sometimes you just need to get it done - we get it!
-Other times, gaze at baby, feel your breath and baby’s breath, look, explore baby.
-You are nurturing baby through touch, breath, sound, eyes and food.
-Enjoy the feedings, this baby has chosen you!
+Other times, gaze at baby, feel your breath and baby’s breath, eye-gaze together, look, explore baby.
+You are nurturing baby through touch, breath, sound, gaze, and nourishing food.

-Get the stroller ready or baby-wear your little one to enjoy a lunch with the other moms at any of the great local restaurants in the area!
+Get the stroller or baby-wear your little one to enjoy a lunch with the other moms at any of the great local restaurants in the area!
 It's a fun time to sit back, see what other mommas are doing (or not doing) and begin to get comfortable taking baby out of your home.

 The "after class" meet-up might be the main reason you show up at all!
-LOL
+And that is OK :-)